|

 What is the Problem?

-Recently cyber criminals were exploiting the low-hanging fruit of email phishing and similar methods to break into computer systems.
+Cyber criminals have been exploiting the low-hanging fruit of email phishing and similar methods to break into computer systems.
 However these vulnerabilities are being closed off.
 Now, breaching of unprotected embedded and IoT devices is a growing problem, and it has become necessary for device OEMs to take action to protect their devices.
 Once a device has been hacked it is too late to avoid the negative consequences.

 What is Our Solution?

-We have recently released a new RTOS which provides a high-level of security for embedded and IoT devices.
-It is called SecureSMX®, and it is aimed at microcontroller systems based upon the Arm Cortex-M v7 and v8 architectures.
-SecureSMX contains many innovative and patented solutions.
+SecureSMX™ is our secure RTOS that provides a high-level of security for embedded and IoT devices.
+It is aimed at microcontroller systems based upon the Arm Cortex-M v7 and v8 architectures and contains many innovative solutions.
+It is now distributed freely under the Apache v2 license in our GitHub repository.

 How Does It Work?

 SecureSMX enables dividing an application into fully isolated partitions.
 Should a bad actor gain access to one partition, he or she cannot access other partitions.
-In addition, strong limitations are applied to partitions such that bad actors cannot bring down the rest of the system through stratagems such as infinite loops or using up system resources.
-Security is further strengthened by putting critical resources below the pmode barrier (see diagram) and keeping vulnerable resources above the barrier.
+In addition, strong limitations are applied to partitions such that bad actors cannot bring down the rest of the system through stratagems such as infinite loops or exhausting system resources.
+Security is further strengthened by putting critical resources below the pmode barrier (see diagram) and keeping vulnerable resources above it.

 Does It Support Existing Systems?